Before you can obtain a badge to drive a public service vehicle (PSV) taxi or cab, you will need to:

 Step 1: fill in application form PSV1

-You must fully complete application form PSV1 and submit it to DVS.
+You must fully complete the PSV Application form and submit it to DVS.

 When your application has been processed you will be invited to a formal briefing at DVS.